-- Connect families to community resources and programs to help them improve their economic self-dependence.
+- Connecting families to community resources and programs to help them improve their economic self-dependence.

-- Remove barriers to learning for our most vulnerable children because education is the path to self-dependence.
+- Removing barriers to learning for our most vulnerable children because education is the path to self-dependence.

-- Give all of Lebanon County children a strong start in life.
+- Giving all of Lebanon County children a strong start in life.

-United Way can’t do this challenging work alone and many community organizations need support and partnership to address increasing complex needs.
+United Way can’t do this work alone.
 Through your support, United Way is uniquely positioned to bring resources together to help solve these challenges in our community.
-Your gift will be used to create lasting change by bringing local agencies and resources together to improve family stability, neighbors helping neighbors.
-We stand together - United for children, families and our future.
-Join us!
+Donations from generous community members like you are used to create lasting change by bringing local agencies and resources together to improve family stability - neighbors helping neighbors.

 At United Way, the Lebanon County community is the reason behind everything we do.

-Born Learning Trails turn taking a walk into an interactive, learning experience.
 The two Trails currently in Lebanon County are at Northwest Elementary School and across from the Lebanon Community Library.
 The Trails are a series of 10 interactive signs that offer fun, active learning activities for young children and their families.
-They help parents, caregivers and communities create quality engagement opportunities
+They help parents, caregivers and communities create quality engagement opportunities.

 Each year, our Day of Caring connects hundreds of volunteers with local nonprofits to help improve Lebanon County.
 Volunteers perform various tasks including gardening, trail clean up, tree planting, painting, and more.
 This one-day event is an opportunity for us all to come together in support of the organizations that are supporting our community.